Is Timberwise really Finnish?

 Where do the raw materials for the Timberwise products come from?

-Timberwise uses only PEFC and FSC-certified raw materials.
+Timberwise uses mainly PEFC and FSC-certified raw materials.
 In the base and middle layer structures, we use Finnish spruce and birch plywood.
-The surface materials (Oak, Ash and Larch) always come from Europe, and mainly from Central Europe.
-Timberwise does not use Chinese or Russian raw materials.
+The surface materials (Oak, Ash and Larch) always come mainly from Central Europe.

 Can the Timberwise flooring be installed with underfloor heating?